Argentina: 2025 Business Aviation Destination Guide

 The Flight Plan Filing Process

 In Argentina, flight plans must be submitted in person at least two hours prior to international departure.
-Your ground handler will fill out the ICAO portions of the flight plan with all required information and will send it to the flight planning office for review.
-Note that flight plans are only valid for 30 minutes after ETD.
+Your ground handler will fill out the ICAO portions of the flight plan with all required information and send it to the flight planning office for review.
+Flight plans are only valid for 30 minutes after ETD.

 Universal Aviation Argentina supports airports across Argentina and can assist with this.